Hussein El Dor

 Making his senior debut in 2013 at Ahed in Lebanon, El Dor moved to Shabab Sahel in 2014.
 After three years, El Dor moved to the Maldives, playing for New Radiant for six months and winning the 2017 Dhivehi Premier League.
 In 2018, he moved to Churchill Brothers in India where he stayed for one year and a half.
 El Dor moved to Malaysian side Perak in summer 2019, before joining PSM Makassar in Indonesia six months later.
 In September 2020, El Dor moved back to Lebanon, joining Ansar.
+After winning a league, FA Cup and Super Cup title, El Dor moved to Safa in 2023.

 Born in the Ivory Coast to an Ivorian mother and a Lebanese father, El Dor holds dual-citizenship.
-He played for Lebanon internationally at youth level between 2009 and 2015, making his senior debut in 2021.
+He played for Lebanon internationally at youth level between 2009 and 2015, making his senior-team debut in 2021.

 Early life

 Born on 18 January 1994 in Tanda, Ivory Coast, El Dor moved to Lebanon aged five.
 Playing football in the streets from an early age, his family decided to register him at Ahed's youth academy in Beirut.